mickado82/multimediaApp/README.md

 Multimedia application dedicated to serve audio and video files from a dedicated server

+ - More html5, CSS3 and responsive
+ - Design has been taken from http://luiszuno.com/blog/downloads/modus-html-template/
+ - Directories are now listed using JSON format
+ - User is looged in both directories
+ - Not fully functionnal
   --------- V-2.0 ----------
  - WaterWheel display branch created